 For example, Royal Caribbean has four cruise ships out of Civitavecchia Port – Wonder of the Seas, Rhapsody of the Seas, Odyssey of the Seas, and Brilliance of the Seas.
-Itineraries include Greek Isles, Italy, and the Adriatic; Western Mediterranean and Holy Land Cruise.
+Itineraries include the Greek Isles, Italy, and the Adriatic; Western Mediterranean and Holy Land Cruise.

-Celebrity Cruises have seven and 8-night cruises in the Mediterranean (Italy, France & Spain) and Italy and the Greek Isles.
+Celebrity Cruises have seven and 8-night cruises in the Mediterranean (Italy, France & Spain), Italy, and the Greek Isles.
 And longer voyages including Florence, Portofino & Venice; Greek Isles and Malta; Italien Riviera & France; Greek Isles & Malta; Italy, Croatia & Montenegro; and an 11-night cruise including Italy, Turkey, and the Greek Isles.
 Which one is on your bucket list?
 Celebrity has ships offering these cruises from Rome: Celebrity Reflection, Celebrity Constellation, and the fabulous newer ships Celebrity Edge and Celebrity Beyond.

-MSC Cruises have put some of the best cruise ships on great itineraries leaving from Rome: MSC Seaside and MSC Meraviglia, which we recommend you choose over the older MSC Splendida.
+MSC Cruises have put some of the best cruise ships on great itineraries from Rome: MSC Seaside and MSC Meraviglia, which we recommend you choose over the older MSC Splendida.
 Cruises starting in Rome are to the Western Mediterranean with slight variations in ports of call depending on when you cruise and which cruise ship you choose.